Plain English

 Reverse merger

-A reverse merger is when a private company buys a public company (one whose shares trade on a stock exchange) and takes …
+A reverse merger is when a private company buys a public company (one whose stock trades on an exchange) and takes over …

 Rule 10b5-1 plan

-A Rule 10b5-1 plan is a legal agreement that lets company insiders (like executives) sell their own stock on a predeterm…
+A Rule 10b5-1 plan is a legal arrangement that lets company insiders (like executives) sell their own stock on a predete…

 S-1 filing (IPO prospectus)